15 Weeks Pregnant: Symptoms, Baby Development, and Tips!

 5. The return of the appetite

-All the appetite that you lost in the earlier days of pregnancy should now be making a return in the 15th week of pregnancy!
+All the appetite that you lost in the earlier days of pregnancy should now be making a return in the 15th week of pregnant!
 However, while your appetite is back, it is advised to not indulge in anything that comes your way because, after all, you are eating for two.
 Foodborne illness is also very common and should be avoided as much as possible.

-Here are a few of the most common tests you are most likely be suggested to take around your 15th week of pregnancy-
+Here are a few of the most common tests you are most likely be suggested to take around when you’re 15 weeks pregnant

 1. Quad Screen Test